AriasaProp/Activity-Listing/README.md

 ![Project Image](ic_launcher.svg)

-Application for mining crypto in Low performance
+Application for list of activities